-For any penny that was spent, especially of Federal or State grants, you need to have documentation that matches and justifies that expense.
+For any penny spent, especially of Federal or State grants, you need to have documentation matching and justifying the expense.
 This can be a receipt, invoice, a purchase order, a lease, and/or a contract.
-At the onset of the audit process, your auditor will give you a list of about 20 standard items that he/she needs a copy of that you should already have on hand, such as monthly bank reconciliations, copies of grant award notices, last quarter payroll tax reports, list of fixed assets, board minutes, and list of aged payables at the year end.
-Develop a spreadsheet that keeps track of who is responsible for gathering certain information and when it was turned over to the auditor.
-Then based on the auditor’s review of information provided, the auditor will start digging deeper and ask for more information as she/he spot checks for proper documentation and levels of approval, and for anything that he/she wants to verify was handled properly.
+At the onset of the audit process, your auditor will give you a list of about 20 standard items he/she needs a copy of and you should already have on hand, such as monthly bank reconciliations, copies of grant award notices, last quarter payroll tax reports, list of fixed assets, board minutes, and list of aged payables at the year end.
+Develop a spreadsheet keeping track of who is responsible for gathering certain information and when it was turned over to the auditor.
+Then based on the auditor’s review of information provided, the auditor will start digging deeper and ask for more information as she/he spot checks for proper documentation and levels of approval, and for anything he/she wants to verify was handled properly.
 This is one important reason why all throughout the year your staff should be mindful of the audit.
 What type of documentation might the auditor want to see for this particular transaction, and where should it be filed?
 Also, be sure to “back-up” all of your documentation by copying it digitally and/or maintaining a separate paper files in different locations from the originals.
-Knowing in your head that at one time you had that receipt or originally signed contract won’t satisfy the auditor if no one can find that one important document.
+Knowing in your head you had that receipt or originally signed contract won’t satisfy the auditor if no one can find the one important document.

 Sufficient Internal Controls

-Whether you are a small or large organization, you have to demonstrate there are sufficient internal controls and standard processes that include, but are not limited to, proper division of duties; staff are double-checking the work of other staff; that program and accounting staff are following the organizational budget and the grant budgets; and only specified staff have access to cash and checks, can sign checks, can approve certain levels of expenditures, can approve certain types of transactions, and can sign legal documents.
-These internal controls need to be reflected in your organizational chart, in your accounting and programmatic work flow charts, and your policies and procedures.
+Whether you are a small or large organization, you have to demonstrate there are sufficient internal controls and standard processes including, but not limited to, proper division of duties; staff double-checking the work of other staff; program and accounting staff following the organizational budget and the grant budgets, and only specified staff have access to cash and checks, can sign checks, can approve certain levels of expenditures, can approve certain types of transactions, and can sign legal documents.
+These internal controls need to be reflected in your organizational chart, in your accounting and programmatic workflow charts, and your policies and procedures.
 Your auditor will check some transactions to make sure you are following your own policies.
-Another way you can indicate that you have proper internal controls are that purchase orders or internally created purchase forms must have numerous levels of approval signatures for expenses, and initial or explain how the transaction is in compliance with the budget and regulations.
+Another way you can indicate you have proper internal controls are purchase orders or internally created purchase forms must have numerous levels of approval signatures for expenses, and initial or explain how the transaction is in compliance with the budget and regulations.
 Good internal controls also are a step in the right direction for preventing embezzlement and unauthorized or fraudulent use of Federal grant funds; both very important to your Board of Directors and your Federal program officer.

 Hire and Train Competent Staff

-If your organization cannot afford to have a CPA on staff (not the CPA who will perform the audit) full time, then I suggest that you contract with one to review your accounting records on a quarterly basis.
-Your accounting staff should have at least 10 years’ experience, preferably with a nonprofit, having worked for a CPA, and/or experience with Federal and State grant accounting, if you have received or are applying for Federal and State grants.
-Your accounting staff need to be very familiar with GAAP at the very least.
-Whether you send accounting and program staff to trainings on Federal regulations that govern Federal grants (2 CFR 200), or you provide them online information and training, if you are receiving Federal grants, your accounting, programmatic and other administrative staff need to be knowledgeable about these regulations.
+If your organization cannot afford to have a CPA on staff (not the CPA who will perform the audit) full time, then I suggest you contract with one to review your accounting records on a quarterly basis.
+Your accounting staff should have at least 10 years of experience, preferably with a nonprofit, having worked for a CPA, and/or experience with Federal and State grant accounting, if you have received or are applying for Federal and State grants.
+Your accounting staff needs to be very familiar with GAAP at the very least.
+Whether you send accounting and program staff to training on Federal regulations governing Federal grants (2 CFR 200), or you provide them online information and training, if you are receiving Federal grants, your accounting, programmatic, and other administrative staff need to be knowledgeable about these regulations.
 You may also want to provide ongoing training at monthly staff meetings where information is presented, discussed and staff are even quizzed to ensure their understanding.
 Another good idea is to assign one to two staff people as the regulations “experts” who other staff can go to with questions.